gaoak/FSILBM3D/README.md

 6. *SampBodyNode* : The serial number of each detection points in the specific body

 - **Body parameters input**
+1. *dspan* : The virtual grid length of the bodies along the span
+2. *Nspan* : The number of virtual grids along the span of the bodies
-1. *FishKind* : Numbers of the solid bodies type
+3. *FishKind* : Numbers of the solid bodies type
-2. *nFish* : Total number of the solid bodies
+4. *nFish* : Total number of the solid bodies
-3. *Fishnum* : The number of the solid bodies in the specific type
+5. *Fishnum* : The number of the solid bodies in the specific type
-4. *FEmeshName* : The name of the body mesh file  in the specific type
+6. *FEmeshName* : The name of the body mesh file  in the specific type
-5. *iBodyModel* : Choose for the body models
+7. *iBodyModel* : Choose for the body models
     - 1, rigid body;
     - 2, flexible body;
-6. *isMotionGiven* : Degrees of freedom in six directions
+8. *isMotionGiven* : Degrees of freedom in six directions
-7. *denR* : Density ratio, *rho_b * h / rho_f * L*, *h* is plate thickness
+9. *denR* : Density ratio, *rho_b * h / rho_f * L*, *h* is plate thickness
-8. *psR* : Poisson ratio
+10. *psR* : Poisson ratio
-9. *KB, KS* : Dimensionless tension rigidity and bending rigidity
+11. *KB, KS* : Dimensionless tension rigidity and bending rigidity
-10. *waittingTime* : The dimensionaless time stayed at the peak and trough in flapping period (t/T)
+12. *waittingTime* : The dimensionaless time stayed at the peak and trough in flapping period (t/T)
-11. *XYZointial* : The initial position of the first point of the bodies
+13. *XYZointial* : The initial position of the first point of the bodies
-12. *dXYZo* : If there are more than one bodies in a type, *dXYZo* determines the interval between front and rear solids
+14. *dXYZo* : If there are more than one bodies in a type, *dXYZo* determines the interval between front and rear solids
-13. *XYZAmpl, XYZPhi* : Parameters for body flapping
+15. *XYZAmpl, XYZPhi* : Parameters for body flapping
     - *XYZ = XYZAmpl * dcos(2.0 * pi * Freq * time + XYZPhi)*
-14. *AoAo, AoAAmpl, AoAPhi* : Parameters for body rotation
+16. *AoAo, AoAAmpl, AoAPhi* : Parameters for body rotation
     - *Theta = AoAo + AoAAmpl * dcos(2.0 * pi * Freq * time + AoAPhi)*

 ## Output file description